ekohe/wulin_master/README.md

 });
 ```

-In the above example, there is no `Author` grid, but supposing a dropdown list #author_list located in AuthorSelectionPanel, when we select one author from the dropdown, the data in PostGrid will be get filtered by invoking the javascript method `addFilter`.
+In the above example, there is no `Author` grid, but supposing a dropdown list #author_list is located in AuthorSelectionPanel, when we select one author from the dropdown.
+The data in PostGrid will be be filtered by invoking the javascript method `addFilter`.

 ##### `add_detail` action